mujx/hakatime/README.md

 ### Dashboard

 1. Point your browser to [http://localhost:8080](http://localhost:8080)
-2. Create a new user.
+2. Navigate to the registration page and create a new user.
-3. Create an API token and set up your Wakatime client with it.
+3. Create an API token from the UI and set up your Wakatime client with it.

 ## CLI options